Epic Code LAB848 Zinc, 24 Hour, Urine

 Specimen Required

 Patient Preparation: High concentrations of barium are known to interfere with this test.
-If barium-containing contrast media has been administered, a specimen should not be collected for at least 96 hours.
+If barium-containing contrast media has been administered, the specimen should not be collected for at least 96 hours.

 Supplies: Urine Tubes, 10 mL (T068)